open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 nginx    1/1       Running   0          13s    10.200.0.4   worker0
 ```

-### Versioning Kubernetes examples
+### Versioning OpenTelemetry examples

 Code examples and configuration examples that include version information should
 be consistent with the accompanying text.

-If the information is version specific, the Kubernetes version needs to be defined
+If the information is version specific, the OpenTelemetry version needs to be defined
 in the `prerequisites` section of the [Task template](/docs/contribute/style/page-content-types/#task)
 or the [Tutorial template](/docs/contribute/style/page-content-types/#tutorial).
 Once the page is saved, the `prerequisites` section is shown as **Before you begin**.

-To specify the Kubernetes version for a task or tutorial page, include
+To specify the OpenTelemetry version for a task or tutorial page, include
 `min-kubernetes-server-version` in the front matter of the page.

 If the example YAML is in a standalone file, find and review the topics that include it as a reference.
 Verify that any topics using the standalone YAML have the appropriate version information defined.
 If a stand-alone YAML file is not referenced from any topics, consider deleting it instead of updating it.

-For example, if you are writing a tutorial that is relevant to Kubernetes version 1.8,
+For example, if you are writing a tutorial that is relevant to OpenTelemetry version 1.8,
 the front-matter of your markdown file should look something like:

 ```yaml